Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 If you have to sue

-If the claim is for damages for loss suffered as the result of mistakes by the Registrar you will have to sue the Registrar in the Court of Queen’s Bench of Alberta.
+If the claim is for damages for loss suffered as the result of mistakes by the Registrar you will have to sue the Registrar in the Court of King’s Bench of Alberta.

 If the claim alleges that the damages for loss suffered were caused by the wrongful acts of other people, those people must be sued along with the Registrar.